What is trenchless pipe replacement?

 Check out more about – Signs of broken underground drain pipes

 Types of trenchless pipe replacement

 There are two types of trenchless pipe replacement; pipe lining and pipe bursting.
 They both need to meet specific requirements to ensure your pipes qualify for replacement, such as the pipe’s structural integrity.
-Trenchless pipe replacement always begins with a pipe cleaning solution such as Hydro-jetting, which you can learn more about here.
+Trenchless pipe replacement always begins with a pipe cleaning solution such as Hydro-jetting.